adishs/neurips2021_explicable-reward-design_code/code-main-paper/code_RoomsNavEnv/README.md

 ```
 The parameter `--n_average=<numberOfRunsToAverage>` denotes the number of the runs to be averaged.

-As a concrete example, one can run the following scripts to get result:
+As a concrete example, one can run the following script to get result:
 ```
 python run_fourroom_plot_convergence.py --n_average=5
 ```